Junior Pan American Games

 The Junior Pan American Games are a multi-sport event held every four years among youth athletes from all over the American continent.
 The Games have been organized by Panam Sports.
 This event, inspired by the Youth Olympic Games, is exclusively for athletes under 21 years of age, with fewer infrastructure requirements and costs than the Pan American Games.

-The last games were held in Asunción, Paraguay, in 2025, and the next games are yet to be announced.
+The last games were held in Asunción, Paraguay, in 2025, and the next games will take place in Rosario, Argentina, in 2029.

 History

 On 16 January 2019, PASO announced the creation of the Junior Pan American Games.

-Panam Sports accepted candidate cities for the first edition of the games until 31 January.
+Panam Sports accepted candidate cities for the first edition of the Games until 31 January.
 Cali, Colombia; Santa Ana, El Salvador; and Monterrey, Mexico, were accepted as candidate cities.
 Cali was chosen as the host city at the Executive Committee in San José, Costa Rica, on 27 March 2019.

 Panam Sports chose Asunción, Paraguay to host for the 2025 Junior Pan American Games.
 Asunción received 32 out of 48 votes, while Santa Marta, Colombia, received the remaining 16 votes.

+On April 1, 2026, Panam Sports announced they had received three candidacies for the 2029 Junior Pan American Games; Guatemala City, Panama City and Rosario, Argentina.
+The official candidate cities will be announced on June 19, and the host will be selected at the August Panam Sports General Assembly in Lima, Peru.
+However, Panama City withdraw its bid on 22 July 2026 before the Centro Caribe Sports General Assembly in Santo Domingo Dominican Republic ahead of the 2026 Central American and Caribbean Games opening ceremony, leaving Guatemala City and Rosario the two remaining bidders.
+On 28 August 2026, Rosario won the to host the 2029 edition by five votes with 29 votes out of 53 votes while Guatemala City received 24 votes.